CasperHK/PHPSimValidator/README.md

 Introduction
 ------------
-An easy-to-use simple validator for checking user input in PHP.
-It does not use REGEX to check string input but use string operations with PHP standard library to check string input.
-Therefore, it can provide very fast speed performance of input validation checking.
-It is written in well structured and documented format so you can easily make change it to fit you need.
+An easy-to-use simple validator build on top of `Respect\Validation` for checking user input in PHP.
+It is written in well structured and documented format so you can easily make change on it to fit you need.
+This validator implemented a more high-level interface so that you can know less to validate user input.

 Usage
 -----